CLI Reference

 JSON Output

-• invarlock advanced evidence-pack verify --json
+invarlock advanced evidence-pack verify --jsonevidence-pack-verify-v1Evidence-pack verification envelope is stable.

-• invarlock advanced policy verify --json
+invarlock advanced policy verify --jsonpolicy-pack-verify-v1Policy-pack verification envelope is stable.

 Command Layout